safespring/docs/content/backup/install/tdp-for-mssql.md

 ```

 !!!
 Note
-    The configuration files for the file client goes into the baclient directory and the configuration files for TDP SQL is in the TDPsql directory.
+    The configuration files for the file client go into the baclient directory and the configuration files for TDP SQL are in the TDPsql directory.
 Now you may wonder why the `db_full.bat` and `db_incr.bat` went into the baclient dir.
 This is because the bat files are executed by the baclient, but inside the bat-files the TDP SQL is called.

-## Step 7 - Services for TDP SQL
+## Step 7 — Services for TDP SQL

 Install the services needed for the TDP SQL.
 This is done using the script `install_sql_sched.bat` The parameters are: